agc93/project-sicario/docs/content/en/metadata/_index.md

 ```

 Marking a mod as preview effectively flags it as potentially incomplete or unstable.
 These mods (whether public or private) will be hidden by default, but can be enabled from the build view.

+#### Overwrites (`overwrites`)

+This is a convenience flag that Sicario uses internally, and that it will show to the user to warn them if a patch might overwrite other mods.
+I'd urge patch authors to set this flag if their mod changes properties without checking current values.